 Part 5: Strategy and Implementation

-This section of your business plan summarizes your strategy for retaining and attracting customers while speaking to how the company functions.
+When writing a businesses plan, this section will summarizes your strategy for retaining and attracting customers while speaking to how the company functions.
 Moreover, getting into the specifics of day-to-day operations provides insight into how the company works and what framework is in place for serving clients.

 NFIB proposes discussing: